Smurfette: Cartoon series

 The Hanna-Barbera cartoon series of the Smurfs, introduced in 1981, had her as an actual Gargamel spy and saboteur who intentionally tries to disrupt life in the village.
 She was magically created from blue clay, "sugar and spice but nothing nice, crocodile tears, half a pack of lies, a chatter of a magpie, and the hardest stone for her heart".
-She is found in the forest by Hefty Smurf (The Smurfs, season 1 volume 1, "The Smurfette").
+She is found in the forest by Hefty Smurf (The Smurfs, season 1 episode 21, "The Smurfette").

 Working for Gargamel, Smurfette makes several failed attempts to defeat the Smurfs.
 In the dam incident, she used a slice of cake to lure Greedy Smurf into opening it.
 When Greedy tried to close the dam again, Smurfette yanked it back.
 Greedy soon caught on, all the tugging eventually threw Smurfette off balance and she promptly fell into the river.
 While Greedy hammered the dam back down, Papa Smurf rescued Smurfette and sent her to Smurf court.

 With the entire village angrily aware of her treachery, Smurfette finally admitted her slavery to Gargamel and tearfully offered to submit to the Smurfs' judgement.
 The Smurfs' kindness to Smurfette caused her to want nothing else than to be a real Smurf, so Papa Smurf absolved her of her guilt and offered to try to free her by making her a real Smurf.
 Papa Smurf magically undid some of Gargamel's spells and consequently turned Smurfette into a more beautiful creature.
 Her hair grew and became blonde.
 Her dress became frillier.
 As a final touch, her shoes turned into high-heel pumps.
 Of course, everyone now loved her and actually fought to do trivial favors for her such as walking her home.

 When Gargamel made contact with her again, he was alarmed by the changes in her visage and realized that Papa Smurf had undone his control of her.
 He managed to placate her and manipulated her into luring the Smurfs into a trap.
 The trap was successful with the entire community captured and Smurfette was aghast at her unwitting role in it.
 However, she was then able to spectacularly undo her mistake by disguising herself as the masked "Lone Smurf" to lure away Gargamel and Azrael on a chase that both allowed her to incapacitate the villains and to free the Smurfs.
 At the conclusion of the story, any doubts of the Smurfs regarding Smurfette's loyalty were resolved and she was made a welcome permanent member of their village.
 She quickly rose through the ranks and would sometimes be left in charge of the Smurf village while Papa Smurf was away.
-One of the show's beloved running gags was Smurfette hugging and kissing Papa Smurf as well as the other Smurfs and Smurfette reprimanding Brainy.
+One of the show's beloved running gags was Smurfette hugging and kissing Papa Smurf, Smurfette watering her flowers, Smurfette being Painter’s favorite object, as well as the other Smurfs, and Smurfette reprimanding Brainy.